-We know being a property manager is no easy feat; you have to have a particular set of skills and be adept at juggling a million things at once.
-That’s why we’ve come up with five surprisingly simple tech hacks to boost your productivity and help you achieve more in less time.
+We know that being a property manager is no easy feat — you have to have a particular set of skills and be adept at juggling a million things at once.
+That’s why we’ve come up with 10 surprisingly simple tech hacks to help you boost your productivity and achieve more in less time.

 1. Condense your reading list